 Everything I Know About Finding the Best Clothes for Big Bums

-I have a lot to thank Beyoncé, Jennifer Lopez and Kim Kardashian West for, but the, ahem, biggest thing of all?
-How I’m able to embrace my big bum.
-Before the song, Bootylicious, came out, I felt self-conscious about having a curvy bottom.
-Now, I’m not saying that Bey had the power to change my feelings overnight, but that combined with J.Lo and Kardashian West’s influence over how we view butts, I started to feel like it was something to be embraced and not something to be embarrassed about.
+I have a lot to thank Beyoncé, Jennifer Lopez and Kim Kardashian West for, but the—ahem—biggest thing of all?
+How I’m now able to embrace my big bum.
+Before the song “Bootylicious” came out, I felt self-conscious about having a curvy bottom.
+Look, I’m not saying Bey had the power to change my feelings overnight, but when I thought about how J.Lo and KKW were also helping change society’s view of butts for the better, I started to change mine.
+In part, they made me feel like my big butt was something to be embraced, not embarrassed about.

 #1: Seamless knickers

-Unless you’re going for the VPL look (not sure that’s a thing), then you want to make sure that you’re wearing the right underwear, otherwise, you’ll get that not-so-flattering double-butt look that shows through your clothes.
-Now, I’m not a fan of the thong, mainly because “ouch,” so what’s the solution?
-Well, for starters, be honest with yourself—do you buy the “right” size of knickers for your bum?
+Unless you’re going for the VPL look (not sure that’s a thing), you want to make sure that you’re wearing the right underwear.
+Otherwise, you’ll get that not-so-flattering double-butt look that shows through your clothes.
+Now, I’m not a fan of thongs (mainly because ouch), and luckily, there are other options.
+But first, be honest with yourself—do you buy the “right” size knickers for your bum?
 For me, I have to go a size up.
-Even though I take a size 10 in trousers I will buy size 12 knickers so that I don’t cut my butt in half.
+Even though I take a size 10 in trousers, I will buy size 12 in knickers so that I don’t cut my butt in half.
 Also, I’ll go for a pair that is made from polyester rather than cotton.

 #2: High-waisted jeans or trousers